Bernstein-Sato polynomials of hyperplane arrangements

-Under a condition stronger than (2.1.2), the quasi-isomorphism (2.1.1) is shown in [18] as a solution of Aomoto's conjecture, and condition (2.1.2) is due to [31].
-If $ Z $ is {\it generic} (i.e. if $ Z $ is a divisor with normal crossings), then condition (2.1.2) is equivalent to $ \alpha_{i} \notin \bN\setminus \{0\} $ for any integer $ i $ in $ [1,d] $ (because the dense edges consist of the $ Z_{i} $ in this case), and [18] is sufficient in this case.

-{\bf 2.2.~Partial generalization.} In the above argument, we assume $ \sum_{i=1}^{d}\alpha_{i} = 0 $, i.e. the $ \cO_{Y} $-module with meromorphic connection is a trivial line bundle.
-It is easy to satisfy the condition (2.1.2), if we can use a nontrivial line bundle $ E $ with a meromorphic connection.
+Under a condition stronger than the above one, the quasi-isomorphism (2.1.1) is shown in \cite{ESV} as a solution of Aomoto's conjecture, and it is shown in \cite{STV} that it is enough to assume condition (2.1.2) only for {\it dense} edges.
+If $Z$ is {\it generic} (that is, if $Z$ is a divisor with normal crossings), then condition (2.1.2) is equivalent to $\al_i\notin\N\setminus\{0\}$ for any $i\in\{1,\dots,d\}$ (since the dense edges consist of the $Z_i$ in this case), and \cite{ESV} is sufficient in this case. \ms\nin {\bf 2.2.~Partial generalization.} In the above argument, we assume $\sum_{i=1}^{d}\al_i=0$, that is, the $\Oc_{Y}$-module with meromorphic connection is a trivial line bundle.
+It is easy to satisfy the condition (2.1.2), if we can use a nontrivial line bundle $E$ with a meromorphic connection.
 In this case we have